sorenh/softwarearchitecture/_posts/2016-10-06-Time-complexity.md

 ---
 This series is meant to be focused on practice, not so much on computer science theory.
 Time complexity and big-O notation are topics that typically get very theoretical, but I'll do my best to keep it down to Earth.

+# The stuff they teach in school

 The "time complexity" of an algorithm tells us how much time will be spent solving a given problem.
 In particular, it helps us understand how much time will be spent solving a given problem as the input grows very large.

 If you go through an array/list and perform some operation on each elements, it will take longer if you add more elements ot the array/list.
 If each element takes 1 second to process, and there are 10 elements, it'll take a total of 10 seconds.
-Add another 5 elements, and it'll take 15.
+Add another 5 elements and it'll take 15.
+Simple.

 If you took a faster computer and did the same thing there, it might only take 0.5 seconds per element.
 When dealing with time complexity, we try to ignore this difference, so we just say that the time it takes depends on the number of elements.
 Let's call the number of elements "*n*".
-The simple loop we have (going through each element and performing a simple operation it) is said to be O(n).
+The simple loop we have (going through each element and performing a simple operation it) is said to be O(n) ("big Oh of n", if you were to read it out loud).

 Let's take another example.